rramjee/EVA/P2S107May2020_Latest/Readme.md

 ### Issues faced:

-1. The car is rotating around a same place after few rounds of training.
-Unable to overcome this issue.
+1. TAfter the latest training today, the car is going from target A to target B but not taking roads.

 #### Things tried to fix car rotation issue:

-1. Adding car to the cropped image with car placed in the orientation and angle.
-But couldn't place the car correctly in the specific angle.
-2. Adding orientation with state as input actor and critic models.
+1. Adding orientation with state as input actor and critic models.
-3. Adding distance with orientation and state as input to actor and critic models.
-4. Played around with learning rate, max episode steps, reward values but nothing seem to work.
+2. Played around with learning rate, max episode steps, reward values but nothing seem to work.

-### Note:
+### Thanks Note:

-I'm using a MNIST prediction model for actor and critic.
-The MNIST model is not a EVA standard model.
-I'm using 5x5 kernel based model.
-I have tried several 3x3 model, but not running on my laptop and laptop keeps crashing and for strange reason , it is slow as well.
-5x5 works fast and so going ahead with this 5x5 kernel based model due to hardware problems.
+Thanks a lot Rohan Shravan for this wonderful journey.
+This has been a fantastic learning experiences.
+Thanks again for inspiration and motivation to learn AI.